yu-tomori/yu-tomori.com/README.md

     - I plan to write a post about what motivates me for this project.
 - [x] execute first release (Cloudflare)
 - [ ] decide next tasks for improvements
-    - introduce formatter(?)
+    - pre-render post page
-    - introduce typescript
+    - introduce Google Analytics